 The private home of the owner of some of Cleveland’s most well-known buildings and restaurants was searched today by federal investigators and assisted by local police in an ongoing matter involving the U.S. Department of Housing and Urban Development (HUD).
 Frank Sinito and his wife Malisse reside at a mansion at 6736 Eagle Road in Waite Hill, in suburban Lake County.

 It is not known if any items were seized and removed during the search.
 No arrests were reported.
-It is also not yet known what federal agencies were involved other than HUD.
+In addition to HUD inspectors, agents of the U.S. Department of Agriculture were also on scene.
+A search is not evidence of any wrongdoing.

 “We are currently assisting federal authorities at an active scene within Waite Hill,” confirmed Waite Hill Police Chief Carl Dondorfer in an e-mail to NEOtrans.
 He referred further inquiries about the matter to Chris Fontanesi, senior counsel at HUD’s Office of Inspector General.